Xiamen Zhaozhao Trading Co., Ltd. v. SuZhou XiongXiaoDou Pin...

-Pillsbury Winthrop Shaw Pittman filed a patent infringement lawsuit Monday in California Northern District Court on behalf of Xiamen Zhaozhao Trading Co.
-The complaint, which asserts two patents related to a 'pet house' design, targets SuZhou XiongXiaoDou PinPai WenHua ChuanBo YouXian Gongsi.
+Pillsbury Winthrop Shaw Pittman filed a patent infringement lawsuit Monday in California Northern District Court on behalf of cat house designer Xiamen Zhaozhao Trading Co.
+Ltd. The suit, against SuZhou XiongXiaoDou PinPai WenHua ChuanBo YouXian Gongsi, assert two patents related to the design of a pet house.
 Counsel have not yet appeared for the defendant.
-The case is 3:22-cv-04943, Xiamen Zhaozhao Trading Co., Ltd. v.
+The case is 4:22-cv-04943, Xiamen Zhaozhao Trading Co., Ltd. v.
 SuZhou XiongXiaoDou PinPai WenHua ChuanBo YouXian Gongsi.

 Retail & Consumer Goods